 Due to COVID-19, all in-class activities are cancelled till further notice.
 Please visit class pages for online classes and additional information.

-One may also log on to YouTube Premier every Tuesday at 7:30 pm, followed by 1 hour of self-practice.
+One may also log on to YouTube Premier every Tuesday at 7:30 pm.
+Please follow with self 1 hour of self-practice.

 The Satipatthana Meditation Society of Canada (SMSC) is a Buddhist organization based in Vancouver, British Columbia.
 The Society is incorporated under the Society Act in British Columbia and holds registered not-for-profit charitable status through the Canada Revenue Agency.

-The purpose of the Society is to practice and discuss Theravada Buddhism with serious practitioners and to promote and provide education to anyone interested in exploring Theravada Buddhism.
+The purpose of the Society is to practice and discuss Theravada Buddhism with serious practitioners and to promote and provide education to anyone interested in exploring Theravada Buddhism as stated at the Society Constitution.
 The Society's approach is built around Satipatthana Vipassana (Pure Vipassana) meditation, which is commonly known in the West as Insight Through Mindfulness meditation.
 The Society offers weekly educational classes with sitting and walking meditation and monthly/annual residential retreats as the primary formats of communication available to interested parties.

 The Satipatthana Vipassana meditation that the Society adheres to is directly based on the Four Foundations of Mindfulness, as taught by the Buddha in the Satipatthana Discourse.
 The late Mula Mingun Sayadaw framed this technique and the late Mahasi Sayadaw of Myanmar popularized this tradition in 1960's and 70's to the world outside of Myanmar.
 The practice is the pure Vipassana method, rather than the mixed (Samatha-Vipassana) method.
 Even those with no previous meditation experience can experience beneficial results in a relatively short period of time if they are earnest and hard working.
 Mahasi Sayadaw's chief disciples, the late Sayadaw U Khundala, the late Sayadaw U Pandita, the late Sayadaw U Silananda and Sayadawgyi U Janaka Bhivamsa continued to spread this technique throughout the world from the 1980's to the present.